joseeden/gcp-devops-project/README.md

-# gcp-devops-project
+# GCP DevOps Project

-GCP DevOps Project.
+This is a sample DevOps project that will be deployed on Google Cloud.